alexiscn/JSDrive/README.md

 You can think JSDrive is a special JSBridge with provides native file browser experience with a simple video playback support.

-The demo project shows show to use [alist](https://github.com/alist-org/alist) as drive provider.
-You can write your own provider by implementing functions in the `template.js`.
+The demo project shows how to use [alist](https://github.com/alist-org/alist) as drive provider.
+You can write your own provider by implementing functions in `template.js`.

-The purpose of this project is demostrate how you can integrate other drives without modifying native code.
-In other words, you can move your codes into JavaScript and load them dynamic.
-But be carefull, Apple maybe reject your apps if you are using private apis.
+The purpose of this project is demostrating how you can integrate cloud drives without modifying native code.
+In other words, you can move your codes into JavaScript and load them dynamically.

 ## Requirements